Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 10: (28/01/2025) - Using Maven to Mapping XML data to JSON using FreeMarker Template, modify the output of Task 9 and learn new concepts in FreeMarker Template Language.

 Task 11 (29/01/2025) - Transform JSON data into XML, then send it to OpenAPI to receive the XML response then convert it into response JSON using FreeMarker Template.

+Task 12 (30/01/2025) - Mapping HTML data to JSON file using FreeMarker Template and acquire knowledge about new concets in FreeMarker Template Language